What Happens If I Drink Alcohol Every Day?

 Daily Alcohol Intake and Its Impact on Heart Health

-Emerging research techniques, such as Mendelian randomization, are being employed to better understand the causal relationships between alcohol intake and heart health.
+Emerging research techniques are being employed to better understand the causal relationships between alcohol intake and heart health.
 These studies use genetic polymorphisms as proxies to assess the effects of alcohol consumption on CVD risk, with some indicating that light to moderate alcohol consumption may not confer the protective benefits previously suggested.
-Moreover, the Journal of the American Heart Association underscores the importance of considering alcohol use in heart disease risk assessment and prevention.
-The evidence points to the need for public health guidelines to carefully evaluate the recommendations for alcohol intake in light of its potential impact on cardiovascular health.

 Digestive System Complications from Daily Alcohol Consumption

-Moreover, alcohol's impact on the digestive system extends to the gut, where it can cause a 'leaky gut', decrease nutrient absorption, and increase bile production, leading to diarrhea and other gastrointestinal issues, as reported by UNC Health Talk.
+All this can lead to diarrhea and other gastrointestinal issues.
 These disruptions can contribute to various digestive problems, compounding the risk of chronic diseases and impacting overall health.

 Psychological Implications of Daily Alcohol Consumption

 Daily alcohol consumption can lead to a range of psychological consequences, impacting both mood and cognitive function.
 Chronic heavy drinking is associated with the development of mood disorders such as depression and anxiety.
-This is supported by evidence indicating that alcohol operates as both a relaxant and a depressant, affecting neurotransmitter balance in the brain and potentially leading to mood disturbances.
-Research has shown that coping behaviors involving substance use can mediate the relationship between alcohol use and depression, highlighting the role of alcohol as a self-medication tool that may lead to addiction.
+This is supported by evidence indicating that alcohol operates as both a relaxant and a depressant.
+It affects the neurotransmitter balance in the brain and potentially leads to mood disturbances.

 The Correlation Between Daily Alcohol Use and Mood Disorders